katerynaf/security/README.md

 ## Introduction

 This application encrypts, decrypts, and imports passwords and other secret information.
-It provides a simple but secure way to maintain secret information within regular Python files (files ending in `.py`), and then access that information by referencing Python variables in the global namespace.
+It provides a simple but secure way to maintain secret information within regular Python files (`.py` files), and then access that information by referencing variables in the global namespace.
 The code is pure Python, has no third-party dependencies, and should require almost no re-coding of your program.
-Unencrypted secrets never go over the wire or are save to a hard-drive during production.
+Unencrypted secrets are never saved to a production hard-drive.

 Implementation is as simple as:

-    `import security`
+    import security
-    `security.secure()`
+    security.secure()

 ## Description